acturtle/cashflower/docs/getting_started.rst

 Input
 ^^^^^

-In the :code:`input.py` script, you can define runplan, model point sets and assumptions.
+In the :code:`input.py` script, you can define runplan, model point sets and other assumptions.

 .. code-block:: python
-   :caption: wol/input.py
+   :caption: my_model/input.py

     import pandas as pd